 What is Enterprise Content Management?
 A Guide to ECM

-Enterprise content management (ECM) is a strategy for creating and organizing various types of content that has become more and more popular over the years.
-In fact, the enterprise content management market has more than doubled since 2017—from $31.66 billion to $67.14 billion.
+Enterprise content management (ECM) is a strategy for creating and organizing various types of content that has gained significant traction over the years.
+The ECM market continues to experience substantial growth as businesses recognize the importance of efficiently managing their content.

-If your enterprise company is regularly creating content to share with your employees, stakeholders, team leads, C-suite, customers, and more, enterprise content management can be a great solution.
+If your enterprise company is regularly creating content to share with employees, stakeholders, team leads, C-suite executives, customers, and more, ECM can be an excellent solution.

-Throughout this guide, we’ll talk more about what ECM is, major benefits of using it, the top five components, and more.
+Throughout this guide, we’ll discuss what ECM is, its major benefits, the top five components, and more.

 What is Enterprise Content Management (ECM)?